xiaowuc2/xiaowuc2/README.md

 I am currently in my third year pursuing Bachelors of Technology in Computer Science @UEMKolkata.
-I found Machine Learning and Computer Vision really intriguing because it gives computer ability to think and vision (sort of).
+I found Machine Learning and Computer Vision really intriguing because it gives computer ability to think and see (sort of).
 Now, I'm working in @NLP AI Automation as Machine Learning Researcher (Intern) with a team consist of IIT alumni.

 I'm the founder of a ML project based organization qxresearch, where we're working on new problem statements and help other developer to get started in this domain.